cuhk-eda/Xplace/README.md

 python main.py --dataset ispd2015_fix --run_all True --load_from_raw True --detail_placement True --use_cell_inflate True
 ```

-**NOTE**: we defaultly enable the deterministic mode.
-If you don't need determinism and want to run placement in an extremely fast mode, please try to set `--deterministic False` in the python arguments.
+**NOTE**: We default enable the deterministic mode.
+If you don't need determinism and want to run placement in an extremely fast mode, please try to set `--deterministic False` in the Python arguments.

-- Each run will generate serveral output files in `./result/exp_id`.
+- Each run will generate several output files in `./result/exp_id`.
 These files can provide valuable information for parameter tuning.
 ```
 In ./result/exp_id
-   - eval    # parameter curves and the visualization of placement
+   - eval    # parameter curves and the visualization of placement solutions
    - log     # log and statistics
-   - output  # global placement solution files
+   - output  # placement solutions
 ```

 ## Parameters